 Benefits for Private Clients

-As a foreign resident of Malta you only pay tax on income received or omitted to Malta – 0% tax payable on worldwide income; 15% if you enjoy permanent residence; or 35% tax if ordinarily resident and then only on income remitted or arising in Malta.
+As a foreign resident of Malta you only pay tax on income received or omitted to Malta – 0% tax payable on worldwide income; 15% if you enjoy permanent residence under a tax residence scheme; or Malta’s progressive income tax rates for other permanent or ordinary residents.

 Essentially a civil law system, Malta has modelled its commercial law – tax, company, trusts and financial services – on UK law and is fully compliant with EU law.